IBM-Cloud/techxchange-labs/docs/costs-1790/10-getting-started.md

 1. Open the **Resource List** from the IBM Cloud main menu (top left in the header)
 ![main menu](images/main%20menu.png ':size=400')
-1. Open up the clusters, network, storage, and observability categories
+1. Open up the containers, network, storage, and observability categories
 ![Resource list](images/resource%20list.png ':size=600')
 1. Identify key resources deployed for the lab, including:
     - The OpenShift cluster